Baesler was the representative for Kentucky’s 6th congressional district and was a Democrat. He served from 1993 to 1998.

-Each dot in the chart below was a member of the House of Representatives in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Baesler is shown as a purple triangle. (analysis methodology)
+Baesler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 4860 (105th): National Domestic Violence Victim Notification Act